Millions Own Gas And Oil Under Their Land. Here's Why Only Some Strike It Rich.

 Like Clark, he's grateful for the drilling.

 "It kept Bradford County alive," he says.
-If not for the gas industry he says his community "would have been a ghost town in 2008 or 2010," after the Great Recession.
+If not for the gas industry, he says his community "would have been a ghost town in 2008 or 2010" after the Great Recession.

 But for Barrett, the gas boom has not panned out the way he hoped.

 He claims Chesapeake Energy, which operates four wells on his farm, is stealing from him, and he has joined a class action lawsuit against the company.
-Chesapeake, which declined to comment for this story, is defending itself against lawsuits in at least seven states for allegedly under-paying royalties.
+Chesapeake, which declined to comment for this story, is defending itself against lawsuits in at least seven states for allegedly underpaying royalties.

 By Barrett's calculations, Chesapeake owes him hundreds of thousands of dollars for the gas it has pumped out of his farm.
 The company has said in the past that it's committed to working with its royalty owners to answer questions.